 6 HEAT TREATEMENT

-The instrument, if made of stainless steel, shall be hardened and tempered to 380 to 420 HV.
+The instrument, if made of stainless steel, shall be hardened and tempered to 380 HV to 420 HV.

 7 TESTS

 7.1 Clamp the curette in a vice at the middle of the shaft to long axis.
 Apply a force of 40 N gradually from the working end at a distance of 15 mm from the tip.
 On completion of the test, the curette shall show no sign of damage.